The US$2.8 trillion opportunity: How better health for all can drive US economic growth

 Step 2: Estimate the impact of bridging health gaps on workforce participation and productivity

 We identified four ways that improving health equity can lead to better workforce participation and productivity (figure 4).
-We employed data from the Bureau of Labor Statistics (2022), the US Census (2020-2022), and secondary literature for labor force statistics and work productivity loss (absenteeism and presenteeism) information.27 We used race agnostic workforce data on participation and unemployment rates, to account for inherent biases that affect certain populations’ ability to work.
+We employed data from the Bureau of Labor Statistics (2022), the US Census (2020-2022), and secondary literature on labor force statistics and work productivity loss (absenteeism and presenteeism).27 We used race agnostic workforce data on participation and unemployment rates, to account for inherent biases that affect certain populations’ ability to work.

 We estimated an 80% improvement of the gaps in health outcomes, reflecting the impact of drivers of health, health systems gaps, and systemic bias on disease prevalence, morbidity, and mortality.28 To identify bridgeable gaps among population groups, we explored various scenarios with different benchmarks and measurements for improvement.
 These scenarios illustrate diverse ways to measure and bridge gaps, recognizing that improvements vary across population groups.
 Our model focuses on groups with readily available data, though many identities experience differences in health outcomes.